oyugibear/oyugibear/README.md

 - 👋 Hi, I’m @oyugibear
 - 👀 I’m interested in full stack development
 - 🌱 I’m currently a senior student at university, studying computer science.
-- 💞️ I’m looking to collaborate on different project for clients or just for fun
+- 💞️ I’m looking to collaborate on different projects for clients or just for fun
 - 📫 How to reach me: email me at jroyugi@gmail.com

 <!---